 1. Find out about their school timetable

-This allows you to ask specific questions about, art, music, library or outside play.
+This allows you to ask specific questions about, art, music, library, assembly or outside play.

 2. Ask open-ended questions